SpaceX nails two rocket launches in one weekend

 After it launched a communications satellite into orbit from Kennedy Space Center in Florida on Friday, Tesla (TSLA) CEO Elon Musk's private space outfit finished its run with a clean launch from California's Vandenberg Air Force Base on Sunday.

-The launch Sunday marked SpaceX's eighth launch so far this year.
-The company has now tied the record for the most launches in a single year, which it set in 2016.
+The launch Sunday marked SpaceX's ninth so far this year.
+The company has now surpassed the record for the most launches in a single year, which it set in 2016.

 The latest mission: to deliver a group of satellites into orbit for a company called Iridium.
 Those satellites will join a growing network dubbed the Iridium Next system.

-Note: Correction: An earlier version of this article misstated the number of SpaceX launches so far in 2017.